etnt/cryptic/docs/GPG-BOOTSTRAP.md

 ## Use Cases

-The bootstrap mechanism serves two primary purposes:
+The bootstrap mechanism is used for:

 ### 1. Initial System Setup

-When first deploying the system, you need at least one "root" or "admin" user who can create invites for other users.
-This creates a chicken-and-egg problem:
+When first deploying the system, you need to register the first user(s) who can then authenticate and use the system.

-- New users need invites to register
-- But who creates the first invite?

-**Solution**: Bootstrap the initial admin user(s) via the filesystem.
-These users can then create invites for subsequent users, establishing the chain of trust.
+**Solution**: Bootstrap the initial user(s) via the filesystem.
+These users can then connect and use the system normally.

-### 2. Legacy Certificate Migration

-For users with existing client certificates that don't have GPG fingerprint information embedded in the Subject Alternative Name (SAN) extension.
-In older versions, certificates were issued without this information, preventing automatic authentication.

 ## How It Works